 Equipment

-I recommend using a 13x18 baking sheet (half sheet pan) for this recipe.
+Sheet Pan: I recommend using a textured half sheet baking pan (20 x 14 x 1) for this recipe.
 It also bakes up nicely in two quarter sheet pans (9x13).
 A pizza cutter is also helpful, but not necessary.

 Storage

-This school pizza recipe can also be frozen.
+Freezer: This cafeteria pizza recipe can also be frozen.
 To do this, prebake the crust as directed, and then add the toppings and cheese.
 Allow the pizza to cool completely, and then cover with plastic wrap.
 Wrap a second time in aluminum foil, and put in the freezer.

 When ready to eat, bake as directed, adjusting the time as needed.
 The pizza is done when the cheese is fully melted and the crust is warm and golden brown.